anagha-google/ray-labs/01-sklearn/module-08-ray-train-sklearn-serve-batch-bqml-README.md

-# Module 10: Batch infernecing with BQML
+# Module 10: Batch inferencing with BQML

 ## 1. About the module
-The notebook for this module demonstrates importing a sklearn model trained on Ray into BQML and doing batch inferencing with BQML
+The notebook for this module demonstrates importing a sklearn model trained on Ray into BQML and doing batch inferencing with BQML.
+This is an optional patterm for inferencing if the data is structured.
 <hr>

 ### 1.1.
 Content covered